Working in Singapore?

 Business and Job Opportunities

 The Internet with its many online career services and job databases is probably the best resource for people looking for a job in Singapore from abroad.
 In addition to well-known international search engines, there are plenty of Singapore-only job sites tailored to the expat market.
 ContactSingapore maintains a good job portal plus useful links to other career sites in Singapore.
+Websites like Jobsin Singapore, for example, also advertise jobs for expats, posting links for English-speaking roles across the country.
 Alternatively, ask your nearest Singapore Overseas Mission for a list of international companies operating in Singapore.

 If you are an entrepreneur looking for business opportunities in Singapore, you may find the website GuideMeSingapore useful.
 It offers up-to-date information on business incorporation and relocation to Singapore.
 Their industry guides provide industry-specific information for staring a new business in Singapore, and they also offer regular business formation trends reports as well as tax and incorporation handbooks.